 Some motorcyclists buy a bike without realizing the full extent of the financial obligations they face.
-Often people who already have auto insurance will ask ‘do I need Maryland motorcycle insurance?’
+Often people who already have auto insurance will ask whether they need Maryland motorcycle insurance in Maryland.

 What Are the Minimum Requirements for Motorcycle Insurance in Maryland?

 The minimum requirements for motorcycle insurance in Maryland are set out by the Motor Vehicle Administration. the MVA states that all vehicles in Maryland must be insured at all times by an insurance company licensed in Maryland.
 Your vehicle insurance must cover, at an absolute minimum, $30,000 for bodily injury, $60,000 for two or more people, and $15,000 for property damage.